 Arabic (conversation only)

-She is Co-Artistic Director of Bijli, Company in Residence at the National Theatre of Scotland with Umar Ahmed.
+She is Artistic Director and Co-Founder of Bijli, Company in Residence at the National Theatre of Scotland.